-This policy serves to detail the process by which employees will be trained in the Search for Change Corporate Compliance Program upon hire and ongoing during employment with the Agency.
+This policy serves to detail the process by which affected individuals [CM3] will be trained about [CM4] the Search for Change Corporate Compliance Program [CM5].

 All Agency employees, managers, Board members, and contractors, including the Compliance Officer, vendors, and subcontractors, are required to be trained annually about the Corporate Compliance Program.
 The Compliance Officer, HR Department and Compliance Committee are responsible for facilitating and ensuring these trainings are provided and completed.
 All new hires will be trained at orientation or within 30 days of hire and annually thereafter.
 All Board members and contractors will be trained within 30 days of appointment or contracting, and at least annually thereafter.
 Compliance Training will include a review of Compliance policies and topics as set out in this Policy, including, but not limited to, preventing Medicaid fraud, waste, and abuse, the code of conduct, duty to report, communication lines, and disciplinary actions.
 All Agency staff are required to complete HIPAA training within 30 days of their date of hire and annually thereafter.